The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/openers.md

 * Cast Harpe at 2s on the countdown
 * Shadow of Death

-  * Arcane Circle - If possible, move this to after the next GCD only do it here if your Plentiful Harvest clips later on.
+  * Arcane Circle - If possible, move this to after the next GCD.
+Only do it here if your Plentiful Harvest clips later on.
 * Soul Slice

   * Gluttony